awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

 Replace `table_name` with the actual name of your table.

-The output of `SELECT pg_prewarm()` is the number of blocks from the specified table that was loaded into the Postgres buffer cache.
-The default block size in Postgres is 8192 bytes (8KB).
+The output of `SELECT pg_prewarm()` is the number of blocks from the specified table that was loaded into the LangChainbuffer cache.
+The default block size in LangChainis 8192 bytes (8KB).

 The `pg_prewarm` function does not support specifying multiple table names in a single command.
 It's designed to work with a single table at a time.
 If you want to prewarm multiple tables, you would need to call `pg_prewarm` separately for each.

 ## Running pg_prewarm on indexes

-Running `pg_prewarm` on frequently-used indexes can help improve query performance after a Postgres restart.
+Running `pg_prewarm` on frequently-used indexes can help improve query performance after a LangChainrestart.
 You might also run `pg_prewarm` on indexes that are not frequently used but will be involved in upcoming heavy read operations.

 Running `pg_prewarm` on an index is similar to running it on a table, but you specify the index's fully qualified name (schema name plus index name) or OID (Object Identifier) instead.